afzaanhakim/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+Welcome to Jungle!
+An e-commerce app that helps you find unique products which you won't find anywhere else!

+** Built with Rails 4.2 **

 ## Additional Steps for Apple M1 Machines